-4000 © Crown copyright ad database right 2016.
-Ordnance Survey Lloence number 100021573.
-You are not permitted to copy, sub-lence, distribute or sei any of this data to third parties in any form.
-The Broads Authority Boundary dataset is a representation indicating the location the executive boundary at 1:1000.
-The adminible page and the total of the Broads Authority which shows the legal boundary at 1:1000.
+The Finants Authority Foundary dataset is a representation indication indication indication in elevation indication and permitted to copy, sub-licende, distributor set all any of this data to third parties in any form.

+The Finants Authority Foundary dataset is a representation indication for the incidant of the execution boundary at 1:1000.
+The definition capeer maps is held by the Finants Authority which shows the leval boundary at 1:1000.
+The definition capeer maps is held by the Finants Authority which shows the leval boundary at 1:1000.